brosie00/sas_workstation_install_config/readme.md

 Stop-Service -Name 'SAS PC Files Server'
 ```

 Any future install will look to the *installer's* Windows profile for a record of the previous installation.
 The installation logs and records are stored in a folder named SASDeploymentWizard.
 Therefore, we will destroy any SASDeploymentWizard folders we can find.
+During installation, monitor this directory.

 ```
-Remove-Item -Recurse -Force -Path C:\Users\*\AppData\*\SAS\SASDeploymentWizard
+Remove-Item -Recurse -Force -Path C:\Users\*\AppData\Local\SAS\SASDeploymentWizard

 reg delete "HKLM\SOFTWARE\SAS Institute Inc." /f